 - Try something new.
 Check with the area senior center or gym to locate a course your loved one might want to try, such as yoga or tai chi.
 Register for the class together and get the added benefit of making some fun new memories with the senior!

 As At-Home Care Company, experts Story County senior care providers, it’s always our goal to help seniors enjoy life to the fullest, and also to continue to be as active and engaged as possible – improving both physical and emotional wellbeing.
 As home health care experts, we are always readily available to provide transportation and accompaniment to exercise classes or any other activities of great interest.
-In Ames, contact us at (515) 292-2650 and in Ankeny, contact us at (515) 963-4410 to learn more about senior joint health.
-Reach out today to make the initial step in assisting your loved one achieve a healthier and happier quality of life, all in the comfort of home!
+Reach out today at (515) 292-2650 to make the initial step in assisting your loved one achieve a healthier and happier quality of life, all in the comfort of home!